skincarver/skincarver/README.md

 i never int first i usually just hang wif my friends but come up2 me or sit with me i promsei im nice. also im rarely online Aigo gomen

-i sit with strangers unprompted idgaf i just dont like sitting alone so Hi bruh

 im proship profic watever term u wanna use im also vietnamese these are my warnings 2 You.